MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/widgetmanager_sendmessagetocontent_1696956886.md

 ### -param widgetId

 The ID of the widget.
-This is the value specified in the *Id* attribute of the **Definition** element in the provider's package manifest file.
-For more information see [Widget provider package manifest XML format](/windows/apps/develop/widgets/widget-provider-manifest).
+This is the value provided in the [Id](widgetcontext_id.md) property of the [WidgetContext](widgetcontext.md) object passed into the provider's implementation of [IWidgetProvider.CreateWidget](iwidgetprovider_createwidget_1336245033.md).

 ### -param message